spotify/scio/site/src/main/paradox/index.md

 Scio is a Scala API for [Apache Beam](https://beam.apache.org/) and [Google Cloud Dataflow](https://github.com/GoogleCloudPlatform/DataflowJavaSDK) inspired by [Apache Spark](https://spark.apache.org/) and [Scalding](https://github.com/twitter/scalding).

 @ref:[Getting Started](Getting-Started.md) is the best place to start with Scio.
 If you are new to Apache Beam and distributed data processing, check out the [Beam Programming Guide](https://beam.apache.org/documentation/programming-guide/) first for a detailed explanation of the Beam programming model and concepts.
 If you have experience with other Scala data processing libraries, check out this comparison between [[Scio, Scalding and Spark]].
-Finally check out this document about the relationship between [[Scio, Beam and Dataflow]].

 Example Scio pipelines and tests can be found under @github[scio-examples](/scio-examples/src).
 A lot of them are direct ports from Beam's Java [examples](https://github.com/apache/beam/tree/master/examples).
 See this [page](https://spotify.github.io/scio/examples/) for some of them with side-by-side explanation.
 Also see [Big Data Rosetta Code](https://github.com/spotify/big-data-rosetta-code) for common data processing code snippets in Scio, Scalding and Spark.